visiongirles/modern-full-stack/README.md

 There is some useful overall explanation on tools, but not proper practical examples.

-I stopped MailBag development as there was no real SMTP / IMAP servers to test on.
+I stopped MailBag development as there were no real SMTP / IMAP servers to test on.

-Note to myself for future references, if I 'd like to countinue: stopped at page 233 (of pdf), Chapter 9.
+Note to myself for future references, if I'd like to countinue: stopped at page 233 (of pdf), Chapter 9.